 After removing the folder, you can move to the dashboard by clicking the “Administrator” button.

 How to view your website in the browser?

 To browse the website, use this URL- http://localhost/Joomla/ or yoursite.com/joomla.
 Where I have extracted the Joomla.zip package into a Joomla folder.
 However, if you have given a different name to the folder, then use that folder’s name instead of Joomla.

 My website looks like the following one:

 This is default Joomla template, looking very basic.
 You may want to use a visually appealing template for your website.
-You can download a stunning and matching Joomla template from our Joomla Templates section or you can create a professional Joomla template yourself with the help of Joomla Template Creator.
+You can download a stunning and matching Joomla templates from our free Joomla Templates section or you can create a professional Joomla template yourself with the help of Joomla website Creator.